jackyliang/github-docs-search/README.md

 - [ ] Automatically load README.md files from Github repositories
 - [ ] Implement one-click deployment to Vercel

+## Contributing

+Feel free to file an issue or create a PR.
+Thank you for contributing to open source.

 ## Notes

-   - Ensure Timescale DB is configured to handle vector operations.
-   - The script assumes you have the necessary permissions to create extensions and tables in your database.
+   - The script assumes you have the necessary permissions to create extensions and tables in your Timescale DB.
    - Adjust the `CharacterTextSplitter` parameters in the `read_custom_dataset` function if you need different chunking behavior.
    - The script uses OpenAI's embedding model and Anthropic's Claude model.
 Ensure you have sufficient API credits.
    - The `index.html` file is a simple React frontend that allows you to search the documentation.
 It uses FastAPI's `query` endpoint to get search results.